-SUPPLIER any entity that has entered into a written contract and/or signed a purchase order with CCC SA or any subsidiary of the CCC Group under which it supplies merchandise, non-commercial goods, and/or services covered by such contract and/or order.
-KEY SUPPLIER a Supplier whose business relationship with CCC SA or a subsidiary of the CCC Group is material in terms of turnover value, contract term, or proper operation of strategic processes at the CCC Group.
-DISCRIMINATION occurs when a person is treated less favorably than someone else would be treated in a comparable situation because of characteristics such as sex, race, ethnic origin, nationality, religion, religious denomination, worldview, disability, age, or sexual orientation.
-NATURAL FUR - an animal hide or its part covered with hair, in a raw or processed state, or the hide of any animal killed solely for its pelt, including, without limitation, minks, foxes, rabbits, karakul lambs, and raccoon dogs.
-GHG PROTOCOL - a global standard for companies and organizations to measure and manage greenhouse gas emissions.
-CCC GROUP CODE OF ETHICS - the principal document governing ethical conduct at the CCC Group.
+SUPPLIER is any entity that has entered into a written contract and/or signed a purchase order with CCC SA or any subsidiary of the CCC Group under which it supplies merchandise, non-commercial goods and/or services covered by such contract and/or order.
+KEY SUPPLIER is a Supplier whose business relationship with CCC SA or a subsidiary of the CCC Group is material in terms of turnover value, contract term or proper operation of strategic processes at the CCC Group.
+DISCRIMINATION occurs where a person is treated less favourably than someone else would be treated in a comparable situation because of such characteristics as the person's sex, race, ethnic origin, nationality, religion, religious denomination, world view, disability, age or sexual orientation.
+NATURAL FUR an animal hide or its part covered with hair, in a raw or processed state, or the hide of any animal killed solely for its pelt, including, without limitation, minks, foxes, rabbits, karakul lambs and raccoon dogs.
+GHG PROTOCOL - a global standard for companies and organisations to measure and manage greenhouse gas emissions.
+CCC GROUP CODE OF ETHICS - is the principal document governing ethical conduct at the CCC Group.
 Also referred to herein as the Code of Ethics.
-CORRUPTION - means promising, offering, giving, soliciting, demanding, or accepting by any person, directly or indirectly, any benefit, whether financial, personal, or otherwise, for that or any other person, or accepting an offer or promise of any of the foregoing in return for an act or omission to act in the exercise of a public function or in the course of business.
-JUVENILE ALLOWED TO WORK - the rules for hiring juveniles in Poland are set out in the Labour Code.
-A juvenile is a person who has turned 16 but has not yet turned 18 years of age (Art.
+CORRUPTION means promising, offering, giving, soliciting, demanding or accepting by any person, directly or indirectly, any benefit, whether financial, personal or otherwise, for that or any other person, or accepting an offer or promise of any of the foregoing in return for an act or omission to act in the exercise of a public function or in the course of business.
+JUVENILE ALLOWED TO WORK the rules of hiring juveniles that apply in Poland are set out in the Labour Code.
+Within the meaning of the Labour Code, a juvenile is a person who has turned 16 but has not yet turned 18 years of age (Art.
 190.1).
-An unskilled juvenile may be employed only for the purposes of vocational training (Art.
+According to the law, an unskilled juvenile may be employed only for the purposes of vocational training (Art.
 191.2).
-WORKPLACE BULLYING a pattern of conduct or behavior against an employee involving persistent and long- term harassment or intimidation, resulting in the employee doubting their professional worth and/or with the purpose or effect of humiliating, ridiculing, ostracizing, or excluding the employee from the team.
-SEXUAL HARASSMENT - any unwanted behavior of a sexual nature, whether verbal, non-verbal, or physical, which has the purpose or effect of violating a person's dignity, particularly where it creates an atmosphere of intimidation, hostility, degradation, humiliation, or offense.
-Key characteristics of sexual harassment are its unwanted and unwelcome nature.
-MAXIMUM ADMISSIBLE CONCENTRATIONS (MAC) AND MAXIMUM ADMISSIBLE INTENSITIES (MAI) - the maximum admissible intensity of a physical agent harmful to health, established as the level of exposure to which workers may be exposed during their entire working life without adverse effects on their health or that of future generations.
+WORKPLACE BULLYING - is a pattern of conduct or behaviour in relation to or against an employee that involves persistent and long-term harassment or intimidation of the employee, and which results in the employee doubting their professional worth and/or has the purpose or effect of humiliating or ridiculing the employee, ostracising the employee or excluding them from the team.
+SEXUAL HARASSMENT - is any unwanted behaviour of a sexual nature, whether verbal, non-verbal, or physical, which has the purpose or effect of violating the dignity of a person, in particular where it involves creating an atmosphere of intimidation, hostility, degradation, humiliation or offense.
+The important characteristics of conduct that qualifies as sexual harassment are its being unwanted and unwelcome.
+MAXIMUM ADMISSIBLE CONCENTRATIONS (MAC) AND MAXIMUM ADMISSIBLE INTENSITIES (MAI) the maximum admissible intensity of a physical agent harmful to health, established as the level of exposure appropriate to the properties of individual agents, to which workers may be exposed during their whole working life without any adverse effects on their health or that of the next generations.